shakacode/react-webpack-rails-tutorial/README.md

 * **Slack Room**: [Contact us](mailto:contact@shakacode.com) for an invite to the ShakaCode Slack room!
 Let us know if you want to contribute.
 * **[forum.shakacode.com](https://forum.shakacode.com)**: Post your questions
 * **[@ShakaCode on Twitter](https://twitter.com/shakacode)**
-* For a live, [open source](https://github.com/shakacode/react-webpack-rails-tutorial), example of this gem, see [www.reactrails.com](http://www.reactrails.com).
+* For a live, example of the code in this repo, see [www.reactrails.com](http://www.reactrails.com).

 ------